Looking for White Van Man

-Only one responded and gave a statement.
-There were also statements from the policeman who went to see them after the 'crime' was reported,
+There were also statements from the policeman who went to see the witnesses after the 'crime' was reported,

-and one from the officers who visited me.
+and another from the two officers who charged me.

 The first hearing, the INTERMEDIATE DIET, takes place so that both prosecution and defence can say whether or not

 they are ready to proceed to trial.
 The accused has to attend, but only to confirm his plea.
 When you do this, the

 case goes forward to the TRIAL DIET.
 If you plead Guilty, the case will usually be concluded there and then, and the sentence imposed.

 Just before the Diet, my solicitor found that he had another engagement on the trial date, so palmed me off on to someone else,

 an Associate of a neighbouring firm, a man with a reputation, so I was told, for being an expert in road traffic law.

 He questioned me as though I was a hostile witness.